ethereum/solidity-website/src/events/summit.md

 ## What will we talk about?

-This year, presentations and discussions will evolve around the following topics:
+This year, presentations and discussions will revolve around the following topics:

 - Solidity and Yul
 - Language changes or extension proposals